oroinc/documentation/include/include-links.rst

 .. |default Symfony functionality to extend bundle| raw:: html

-   <a href="http://symfony.com/doc/2.3/cookbook/bundles/inheritance.html" target="_blank">default Symfony functionality to extend bundle</a>
+   <a href="https://symfony.com/doc/3.4/bundles/inheritance.html" target="_blank">default Symfony functionality to extend bundle</a>

 .. |How to Override any Part of a Bundle| raw:: html

-   <a href="http://symfony.com/doc/current/cookbook/bundles/override.html#routing" target="_blank">How to Override any Part of a Bundle</a>
+   <a href="https://symfony.com/doc/3.4/cookbook/bundles/override.html#routing" target="_blank">How to Override any Part of a Bundle</a>

 .. |How to use Bundle Inheritance to Override parts of a Bundle| raw:: html

-   <a href="https://symfony.com/doc/2.3/cookbook/bundles/inheritance.html" target="_blank">How to use Bundle Inheritance to Override parts of a Bundle</a>
+   <a href="https://symfony.com/doc/3.4/bundles/inheritance.html" target="_blank">How to use Bundle Inheritance to Override parts of a Bundle</a>

 .. |best practices for bundle structure and bundle name| raw:: html

-   <a href="http://symfony.com/doc/2.3/cookbook/bundles/best_practices.html#bundle-name" target="_blank">best practices for bundle structure and bundle name</a>
+   <a href="https://symfony.com/doc/3.4/bundles/best_practices.html#bundle-name" target="_blank">best practices for bundle structure and bundle name</a>

 .. |Symfony profiler config icon| raw:: html

-   <a href="http://symfony.com/doc/current/book/internals.html#profiler" target="_blank">Symfony profiler config icon</a>
+   <a href="https://symfony.com/doc/3.4/book/internals.html#profiler" target="_blank">Symfony profiler config icon</a>

 .. |Symfony Best Practices for Structuring Bundles| raw:: html

-   <a href="http://symfony.com/doc/2.3/cookbook/bundles/best_practices.html" target="_blank">Symfony Best Practices for Structuring Bundles</a>
+   <a href="https://symfony.com/doc/3.4/bundles/best_practices.html" target="_blank">Symfony Best Practices for Structuring Bundles</a>

-.. |Generating a New Bundle Skeleton| raw:: html

-   <a href="http://symfony.com/doc/2.4/bundles/SensioGeneratorBundle/commands/generate_bundle.html" target="_blank">Generating a New Bundle Skeleton</a>

 .. |Symfony Framework Events| raw:: html

-   <a href="http://symfony.com/doc/2.3/reference/events.html" target="_blank">Symfony Framework Events</a>
+   <a href="https://symfony.com/doc/3.4/reference/events.html" target="_blank">Symfony Framework Events</a>

 .. |documentation concerning testing| raw:: html

-   <a href="http://symfony.com/doc/current/book/testing.html#functional-tests" target="_blank">documentation concerning testing</a>
+   <a href="https://symfony.com/doc/3.4/book/testing.html#functional-tests" target="_blank">documentation concerning testing</a>

 .. |PHPUnit| raw:: html